dbragdon1/ACEATutorial/README.md

   4. The assignment's solution link(s)

 My crawler saves all of this data in the saved_data.csv file in the main directory.

+---Technique---

+I used scrapy's libraries to make a spider class in 'spider2.py'.
+I then used xpath to extract the location of each value I found above.
+I then wrote the values to a csv file using python's csv library.